JosephineHalbach/JosephineHalbach/README.md

 **Distribution Partner and Consultant | Swisslife-Select
 - Analyzing sales-relevant KPIs and deriving targeted measures to increase efficiency and optimize sales
-- Analyzing customer motives, market behavior, and sales metrics, as well as negotiation techniques and emotional intelligence in sales
+- Analyzing customer motives, market behavior and sales metrics, as well as negotiation techniques and emotional intelligence in sales
-- Participating in a certified leadership training to further develop leadership skills, employee motivation, and a constructive feedback culture
+- Participating in a certified leadership training to further develop leadership skills, employee motivation and a constructive feedback culture
-- Completing resilience training focused on mental strength, stress management, and self-leadership in a dynamic sales environment
+- Completing resilience training focused on mental strength, stress management and self-leadership in a dynamic sales environment
 - Designing and presenting sales training sessions and team events
 - Collaborating closely with internal departments to further develop sales processes and customer-oriented solutions

 **O² Account Manager Digital Media
 - Technical consulting and sales support for corporate clients in the areas of telecommunications and digital infrastructure
-- Analyzing customer-specific requirements in mobile communications, IP telephony, SD-WAN, VPN, IoT, and M2M communication solutions
+- Analyzing customer-specific requirements in mobile communications, IP telephony, SD-WAN, VPN, IoT and M2M communication solutions
 - Developing customized solution concepts in collaboration with presales and technical specialists
 - Integrating O₂ business solutions into existing IT and network infrastructures for small and medium-sized enterprises (SMEs) and large customers
-- Managing complex tenders, contract negotiations, and framework agreements
+- Managing complex tenders, contract negotiations and framework agreements
-- Utilizing CRM and configuration tools for proposal creation, lead management, and forecast maintenance (e.g., Salesforce)
+- Utilizing CRM and configuration tools for proposal creation, lead management and forecast maintenance (e.g., Salesforce)
-- Managing interfaces between customers, technical support, and internal departments to ensure SLA and QoS compliance
+- Managing interfaces between customers, technical support and internal departments to ensure SLA and QoS compliance